-Patterns of Production and Distribution by Household Type Page Households with children under 16 and household without children Single household heads with children under 16 Dual household head with children under 16 Households with elders Additional Characteristics of Productive Households Income and Commercial Fishing Native and non-Native Households in Cordova Trends in Resource Use and Harvest Resource Use Resource Harvest Participation in subsistence activities Discussion and Conclusion 46 How is total harvest concentrated in EVOS Communities and has it changed over time?
-46 What are the characteristics of productive households and have they changed over time?.
-48 What is the role of commercial fishing in subsistence production and has it changed over time?
-What are the ecological, economic, social, and cultural factors associated with the change and trends (less resource harvest, less resource diversity, less sharing) documented in subsistence production?
-3. Changes and Trends in Harvest Patterns: Results of Qualitative Data Analysis 50 Resource Abundance 50 Changes in Harvest Composition and Subsistence Diet Breadth 52 Perceived Declines in the Intergenerational Transfer of Traditional Subsistence Knowledge, Skills, and Lifestyles The Influence of Digital Technology Involvement with the Cash Economy and its Effect on Subsistence Traditions Discussion and Conclusion What is the role of perceived changes in resource abundance?
-Was use of certain resources in past surveys linked to the presence of an older person in a household?
-Is loss of resource diversity linked to the disruption by EVOS of the transmis ι
+Pag Patterns of Production and Distribution by Household Type Households with Children Under 16 and Households without Children Single Household Heads with Children Under 16 Dual Household Heads with Children Under 16 Households with Elders Additional Characteristics of Productive Households Income and Commercial Fishing Native and non-Native Households in Cordova 38 Trends in Resource Use and Harvest Resource Use4 Resource Harvest4 Participation in Subsistence Activities4 13 Discussion and Conclusion4 45 How is Total Harvest Concentrated in EVOS Communities and has it Changed over Time?4 45 What are the Characteristics of Productive Households and have they Changed over Time?4 47 What is the Role of Commercial Fishing in Subsistence Production and has it Changed over Time?4 47 What are the Ecological, Economic, Social, and Cultural Factors Associated with the Changes and Trends (Less Resource Harvest, Less Resource Diversity, Less Sharing) Documented in Subsistence Production?4 47 3.
+Changes and Trends in Harvest Patterns: Results of Qualitative Data Analysis4 49 Resource Abundance4 49 Changes in Harvest Composition and Subsistence Diet Breadth5 51 Perceived Declines in the Intergenerational Transfer of Traditional Subsistence Knowledge, Skills, and Lifestyles 52 The Influence of Digital Technology5 53 Involvement with the Cash Economy and its Effect on Subsistence Traditions Discussion and Conclusion What is the Role of Perceived Changes in Resource Abundance?